EPIC448/blogpost-backend/README.md

 gem 'fast_jsonapi'

 **Installation**

-* Configuration
+*Configuration*

 Make Sure to Fork this project into you github repo then clone it down to you local machine https://github.com/EPIC448/blogpost-backend

+**Hint:**

-Hint: Make sure to  clone and start the backend section of this project at https://github.com/EPIC448/blogpost-frontend
+ Make sure to  clone and start the Front_end section of this project at https://github.com/EPIC448/blogpost-frontend  as there come in pairs.

  In your local shell or terminal, navigate to  the proper folder and type :
-  *Rail server or Rails s*
-   into the Terminal
+  *Rail server or Rails s*  into the Terminal

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view in the browser.

-HINT: Use can resuse this Backkend with any App to build any Front end with it.

-Meta
+**Commiting to Git hub**

+[ ]Open the terminal.

+[ ]Change the current working directory to your local repository.

+[ ]Commit the file that you've staged in your local repository.

+[ ] $ git commit -m "Add existing file"
+Push the changes in your local repository to GitHub.

+[ ]$ git push origin branch-name.

+**Meta**

 Your Name – samuel.O -> samrey2018@gmail.com / https://github.com/epic448

 Distributed under the Samuel.O license.
 See LICENSE for more information.